 After almost 5 months of silence, finally some new information appeared, and this was the first resource where we found information that pointed us to the fact that the initial attack was against ERP System.
 And this ERP System was on the separate network managed by a separate company.

 Hackers infiltrated a network belonging to one of USIS’s suppliers, which stored enterprise resource planning software.
 That network was connected to USIS’s network.

-The attacker was able to navigate from the third-party-managed environment into the USIS network in late (redacted) by successfully brute-forcing a password on an application server,
+The attacker was able to navigate through the third-party-managed environment into the USIS network in late (redacted) by successfully brute-forcing a password on an application server,

 – wrote Padres.

 When we speak about business applications, we need to consider their highly interconnected nature.
 You can’t just implement dozens of business applications in a company and leave them unconnected.
 For example, to automate business processes, your ERP system should be able to automatically create an invoice n a banking system, so these systems should be somehow connected to the application layer even if they are separated by the network.
 In the real life we see dozens or even hundreds of connections between different SAP Systems, and some of these connections (so-called RFC Destinations) store usernames and passwords (according to our statistics, average number of connections in SAP System is about 50 while 30% of them usually store usernames and passwords).

 Once an attacker gets an access to the weakest SAP System, he can easily get access to connected systems and from them to others, so on and so forth spreading his access like a spider’s web.